-The Company had 4 (four) subsidiaries and 1 (one) step down subsidiary as on March 31, 2020.
-During the year under review the Company purchased additional 51% in Optimum Oil & Gas Private Limited, the joint venture company and therefore it has become subsidiary of the Company.
+The Company had 4 (four) subsidiaries as on March 31, 2021.
+Ivorene Oil Services Nigeria Limited has ceased to be a step-down subsidiary of the Company during the year under review.
 There has been no material change in the nature of business of the subsidiaries.

 The consolidated financial results reflect the operations of all the subsidiaries (including step down subsidiary) viz.
 Asian Oilfield & Energy Services DMCC, AOSL Petroleum Pte.
-Ltd., AOSL Energy Services Limited, Optimum Oil & Gas Private Limited and Ivorene Oil Services Nigeria Ltd (step down subsidiary).
+Limited, AOSL Energy Services Limited, Optimum Oil & Gas Private Limited and Ivorene Oil Services Nigeria Limited (up to June 17, 2020).